 ABOUT THE INTERNSHIP:

-Three times a year REEF accepts four college-aged individuals (undergraduate juniors, seniors, recent graduates, or graduate students) to intern at REEF Headquarters in Key Largo, Florida.
+Three times a year REEF accepts four individuals to intern at REEF Headquarters in Key Largo, Florida.
 Interns learn a variety of skills that include non-profit management, public speaking, conservation fieldwork, data management, and marine biology laboratory techniques.
 REEF interns build relationships with leaders in marine science and conservation, and leave the internship well rounded, experienced, and ready to begin careers in marine conservation.

 - Must have completed at least two years of college